ckeditor/ckeditor4/tests/plugins/uploadwidget/manual/editorremoval.md

 1. Drop an image.
 	* Note the editor will get automatically destroyed &mdash; that's fine 👌
-1. Wait until a message is logged in the "output" section, no longer than 4 secs though.
+1. Wait until a message is logged in the _output_ section, no longer than 4 secs though.

 ## Expected

-Output section contains "File upload  aborted" message.
+* _Output_ section contains "File upload  aborted" message.

-No exceptions were thrown.
+* No exceptions were thrown.

 ## Unexpected